vinfreecs/genga/Documentation.md

  * The input file format:

     The possible arguments are listed below, some are optional, the order can be changed.
 The input file format arguments in the param.dat file must be placed between '<< ' and ' >>' and separated with a space.
+    Cartesian corrdinates can not be mixed with Keplerian elements.

     * x = x-coordinate in AU (heliocentric)
     * y = y-coordinate in AU (heliocentric)